 The Mayor’s EV Infrastructure Taskforce brings together representatives from business, energy, infrastructure, government and London boroughs.

-The taskforce will publish a delivery plan in 2019 with recommendations around how, when and where to increase London's electric vehicle infrastructure up until 2025.
+One year after its launch the Taskforce have published a Delivery Plan with recommendations around how, when and where to increase London's electric vehicle infrastructure up until 2025.

-If you’ve got any questions or suggestions for the taskforce in the meantime, get in touch with [email protected].
+If you’ve got any questions or suggestions for the taskforce, get in touch with [email protected].
 Further information on existing research in this area can be found on Transport for London’s Ultra Low Emissions Vehicles pages.